8Panteon8/aviatickets/README.md

 [_hosted_](https://8panteon8.github.io/aviatickets/dist/index.html)

-The application makes a request with the selected parameters (_unfortunately the owner has ceased to support API_) and кunfortunately endering the information on the page
+The application makes a request for tickets with the selected parameters (_unfortunately the owner has ceased to support API_) and rendering the information on the page

 ## Screenshot